int0thewind/TET-React/README.md

 You will also see any lint errors in the console.

 ### `npm test`

+**Test is still under composing, but all the functionalities should be working well.**

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.